In this article:

 Intro to Secret Recovery Phrases

-One of the key (you'll see what I did there) technologies underlying MetaMask, and in fact, most user account-related tools in the crypto space is that of a seed phrase, or as it's referred to in MetaMask, your Secret Recovery Phrase.
+One of the key (you'll see what I did there) technologies underlying MetaMask, and most user account-related tools in the crypto space is the seed phrase, or as it's referred to in MetaMask, your Secret Recovery Phrase.

 All of your accounts are mathematically derived from your Secret Recovery Phrase.
 You can think of the SRP like a keyring, and it holds as many private keys as you could want: and each one of those keys controls an account.